KieronH90/KieronH90.github.io/_posts/2025-07-29-Research methods and professional practise.md

 ## Task 1 - Ethics in Computing in the age of Generative AI

 The rapid emergence of generative AI from late 2022 has profoundly impacted technology and society, with Computer Science at its core.
-While AI itself isn't new, this generative iteration demands a re-evaluation what is normal and the urgent establishment of new rules in order to prevent misuse.
+While AI itself isn't new, this generative iteration demands a re-evaluation of what is normal and the urgent establishment of new rules in order to prevent misuse.
 Correa et al. (2023) rightly highlight the critical need to define guiding values for AI.
 Their observation that "a key challenge... lies in establishing a consensus on these values, given the diverse perspectives of various stakeholders worldwide and the abstraction of normative discourse" accurately reflects the current global AI governance landscape.
 Countries like the EU, US, and China are adopting varied approaches, underscoring the complexity of unified global frameworks (International Actuarial Association, 2025; Times of India, 2025).

 Deckard (2023) notes how generative AI challenges traditional views of tasks requiring creativity and social intelligence, impacting employment and human-AI collaboration.
 Lee et al. (2025) further suggest that generative AI can reduce cognitive effort and foster over-reliance, potentially diminishing critical thinking.
 These developments deepen ethical and regulatory complexities as human and machine outputs increasingly blur.